 Some mushrooms have antiviral, antibacterial, or anti-fungal properties.

-Immune boosting mushrooms’ potential in the fight against cancer is the area where most research exists.
+The immune-boosting benefits of mushrooms highlight how mushrooms may play a role in fighting cancer.
 It appears that several species may help to enhance the efficacy of cancer treatments while simultaneously reducing side effects.

-For example, one of the active compounds in turkey tail mushrooms may be a useful adjunct to chemotherapy and radiation therapy.
+For example, one of the active compounds in turkey tail mushrooms may be useful as an adjunct therapy with chemotherapy and radiation therapy.
 It has been used for this purpose for over 30 years in Japan.

 Now, let’s explore the potential benefits of the most common types of medicinal mushrooms.